anjoweichbrodt/WS_Anagni2019/README.md

 ![Download WS_Anagni2019](images/download-repo.png)

 Use a sensible location for the download so you can easily find it afterwards.
-For example, create a folder called `Workshops` on your home drive and unzip the repository there.
+For example, create a folder called "Workshops" on your home drive and unzip the repository there.

 *On Windows*